OpsWrangler/OW-HelloWorld/README.md

 - The product team copies an GitHub Actions `client.yml` that calls a shared GitHub Action, to their repo

-- The pipeline in the looks like this:
+- The pipeline looks like this:

 ```mermaid
 graph LR